 12.11.
 In addition to site evaluation, an HIEE hazard evaluation is usually conducted for the purposes of design and/or safety assessment of the nuclear installation.
-Therefore, the work plan for the HIEE hazard evaluation should identify the intended engineering uses and objectives of the evaluation and should incorporate an output specification that describes all the results necessary for the intended engineering uses and objectives of the study: see also para.
-4.1.
+Therefore, the work plan for the HIEE hazard evaluation should identify the intended engineering uses and objectives of the evaluation and should incorporate an output specification that describes all the results necessary for the intended engineering uses and objectives of the study- (see also para.
+4.1).

-INDEPENDENT PEER REVIEW OF THE EVALUATION OF HUMAN INDUCED EXTERNAL EVENTS
+INDEPENDENT PEER REVIEW OF THE EVALUATION OF HUMAN INDUCED EXTERNAL EVENTS -

-"The results of studies and investigations conducted as part of the site evaluation shall be documented in sufficient detail to permit an independent review."

-"An independent review shall be made of the evaluation of the natural and human induced external hazards and the site specific design parameters, and of the evaluation of the potential radiological impact of the nuclear installation on people and the environment."
-12.14.
-An independent peer review should be conducted and implemented to provide assurance that: (i) a proper process has been duly followed in conducting the HIEE hazard evaluation, (ii) the analysis has addressed and evaluated the involved uncertainties (both, epistemic and aleatory), and (iii) that the documentation is complete and traceable.

-12.15.
-The independent peer review team members should have the necessary multidisciplinary expertise to address all technical and process related aspects of the HIEE hazard evaluation.
+- 12.12.
+Paragraph 3.4 of SSR-1 [1] states: - 12.12. that: "The results of studies and investigations conducted as part of the site evaluation shall be documented in sufficient detail to permit an independent review." - 12.13.
+Paragraph 3.5 of SSR-1 [1] states: - "An independent review shall be made of the evaluation of the natural and human induced external hazards and the site specific design parameters, and of the evaluation of the potential radiological impact of the nuclear installation on people and the environment." - 12.14.
+An independent peer review should be conducted and implemented to provide assurance that: (i) a proper process has been duly followed in conducting the HIEE hazard evaluation, (ii) the analysis has addressed and evaluated the involved uncertainties (both, epistemic and aleatory), and (iii) that the documentation is complete and traceable. - 12.15.
+The members of the independent peer review team members should have the necessary multidisciplinary expertise to address all technical and process related aspects of the HIEE hazard evaluation.
 The peer reviewers should not have been involved in other aspects of the project and should not have a vested interest in the outcome.
-The level and type of peer review can differ, depending on the application of the HIEE hazard evaluation.
+The level and type of peer review can differ, depending on the application of the HIEE hazard evaluation. - 12.16.

-12.16.
 One of the following two methods of peer review should be used: participatory peer review or, late stage peer review.
-A participatory peer review is carried out during the HIEE evaluation process, allowing the reviewer(s) to resolve comments.
-A late stage (follow-up) peer review is carried out towards the end of the evaluation.
-Participatory peer review will decrease the likelihood of the assessment being found unsuitable at a late stage.
+A participatory peer review is carried out during the HIEE evaluation process, allowing the reviewer(s)reviewers to resolve comments.
+A late stage (follow-up) peer review is carried out towardstoward the end of the evaluation.
+Participatory peer review will decrease the likelihood of the assessment's being found unsuitable at a late stage.